KevinCFechtel/FluxNews/README.md

 **Filter articles by feed:** Articles can be filtered by feed.

 **Send an article:** Articles can be send to third-party services if enabled.

+**Truncate an article:** Articles can be truncated to have a teaser instead of the full article text.
 <br/><br/>

 ## Limitations: